 - read the gas and electricity meters

 - tell utility companies, such as gas and electricity suppliers, and arrange to pay the final bills

 - turn off the water at the stopcock

 - secure the property

-- inform the Northern Ireland Housing Executive if the deceased received housing benefit
+- tell the Northern Ireland Housing Executive if the deceased received housing benefit